Field

 achieved whilst using significantly reduced levels of

 detergents and much lower process temperatures.
-Thus, cleaning
+Thus,

-operations according to the invention, whilst possible at
+cleaning operations according to the invention, whilst

-temperatures not exceeding 65[deg.]C, and optimum performance
+carried out at temperatures not exceeding 65[deg.]C, and

-is generally achieved at 5- 35[deg.]C. It is at this lower end
+optimum performance is generally achieved at 5- 35[deg.]C.

-of the operational temperature range that the antimicrobial
+It is at this lower end of the operational temperature range

-polymeric particles ensure improved hygiene in the washing
+that the antimicrobial polymeric particles ensure improved

-machine used.
+hygiene in the washing machine used.

-[0037] According to a second aspect of the present invention,
+[0037] According to a second aspect of the present

-substrates, said formulation comprising a multiplicity of
+cleaning of soiled substrates, said formulation comprising a

 [0038] Said substrate may comprise any of a wide range of